jesuspv/vic/README.md

 `~/.vims/c`, thus **not** changing any previous user configuration (either `~/.vimrc` or `~/.vim`).
 In order to run `vim` with such configuration, executable vim wrapper `~/.vims/vic` is provided.
-Please, add it to your `PATH` (or any other mechanism such as aliases) to make it generally available in your environment.
+Please, add it to your `PATH` (or by any other mechanism such as aliases) to make it generally available in your environment.

 ## Installation